 The generator features a simple traditional pull-start mechanism and also a convenient and easy-to-use electric starter (battery not included).
-It is rated for a noise of 74 dBA (just slightly more noisy than a vacuum cleaner).
+It is rated for a noise of 74 dBA (just slightly more noisy than a dishwasher).

-The 7000ES can operate for around 10.4 hours at 50% load with a full tank (fuel consumption around 0.63 GPH), due to its fuel capacity of 6.6 gallons.
+With a full tank, the 7000ES can operate for around 10.4 hours at 50% load (fuel consumption around 0.63 GPH), thanks to its fuel capacity of 6.6 gallons.